Disappearing Pensions or Empowering Employees?

 It’s hard to believe that we are winding up another year.
 We’ll be celebrating the new year before you know it.
 But before the year ends, let’s make sure you haven’t missed any retirement-enhancing or tax-saving opportunities!
 In this article, I will walk you through the basics of SIX year-end financial planning strategies you can implement.
 These strategies will decrease taxes or maximize your income during retirement.

-Pre-retirement considerations:
+Pre-retirement considerations

 1. Make Health Savings Account (HSA) contributions